Virginia governor's race dead even less than two weeks from Election Day: poll

 There's a long-running trend of voters in the commonwealth defeating the gubernatorial nominee of the party that controls the White House.
 McAuliffe broke with that tradition in 2013 with his election as governor in the year after Obama was reelected.
 McAuliffe was unable to run for reelection in 2017 because Virginia governors are barred from serving two straight terms.

+Republicans haven't won statewide in Virginia in a dozen years, and now-President Biden carried the state by 10 points last November.

-The close contest in Virginia – a one-time key battleground but still competitive state which is seen as a key bellwether ahead of the 2022 midterm elections – has national Democrats on edge as they defend their razor-thin majorities in the House of Representatives and Senate in next year’s contests.
+But the one-time battleground remains a very competitive state, as is seen as a key bellwether ahead of the 2022 midterm elections.
+The close contest for governor has national Democrats on edge as they defend their razor-thin majorities in the House of Representatives and Senate in next year’s contests.

 The new poll, as with other recent surveys, points to an enthusiasm advantage among GOP voters.
 By a 79%-72% margin, Republicans indicated they were more motivated to vote than Democrats.